Active Transportation

 Express Bus

-Bus routes that connect suburban areas to major urban centers that have very few stops at major destinations.
+Bus on a route that connects suburban areas to major urban centers with only a few stops at major destinations.

 Freeway Connector